 Waste is produced by households and businesses.
 Progress is being made to reduce waste and increase recycling in Scotland, providing environmental and economic benefits.

-The amount of waste generated varies between 10% and 20% year on year.
-This is mostly due to changes in the amount of Construction and Demolition (C&D) waste produced.
-This variation in C&D waste mostly depends on the number of large infrastructure projects in any given year.
+The amount of construction waste varies significantly year on year.
+This is largely due to changes in the amount of waste soils produced by construction projects and can depend on the number of large infrastructure projects in any given year.

 Scotland’s aim is to become a circular economy where products and materials are kept in high value use for as long as possible.

-Reducing the amount of waste generated and encouraging more sustainable consumption are also important areas for action.
-The Scottish Government has published a separate strategy – Safeguarding Scotland’s resources – that focuses on waste prevention and the circular economy.
-It includes a target to reduce the amount of waste generated in Scotland by 15% by 2025.
-Many of the actions within this strategy will be put in place through the new Resource Efficient Scotland programme, which helps businesses and public-sector organisations to use materials, energy and water more sustainably.
-Individuals are also encouraged to reduce the amount of waste they produce; for example, by the Love Food Hate Waste campaign or by buying re-used goods.
+Reducing the amount of waste generated and encouraging more sustainable consumption are important areas for action.
+Individuals are also encouraged to reduce the ampount of waste they produce; for example by the Love Food Hate Waste campaign or by buying re-used goods.

 New tools are being developed to collect and report information about waste.
-This includes a UK-wide Electronic Duty of Care system to record waste transfers (information to allow the tracking of movement of waste) and the Scottish waste data interrogator, an interactive data-analysis tool.
-These, together with the Carbon metric, will help to fulfill the aims of the Waste Data Strategy and build a better picture of the impact and management of waste and resources.
+This includes a UK-wide Digital Waste Tracking system to record waste transfers, Together with the Carbon Metric, this will help to fulfil the aims of the Waste Data Strategy and build a better picture of the impact and management of waste and resources.

 Some businesses are already adopting the circular economy concept; for example, by introducing re-use and repair services, or leasing goods to customers rather than selling them.
 This will affect the types of things that end up as waste.
 Many leading companies in this area are supporters of the Ellen MacArthur Foundation, which aims to speed up the transition to a circular economy.